edward-swirldslabs/hedera-improvement-proposal/HIP/hip-0000-cross-ledger-protocol-clpr.md

    ready to proceed to the next connector sync.

 #### Abstract Channel Messages

+The required content of channel messages passed between endpoints is specified here.
+Each endpoint type will have its own data format and may provide additional data in the messages that is irrelevant.
+The additional data may include metadata related to how this content is stored in the state of each endpoint.

 ##### Abstract Proof of Remote CLPR Endpoint Configuration